alphazframework/zest-docs-latest/docs/component.md

 # Component

-Zest Framework support component system/feature.
+Zest Framework supports a component system/feature.

-## What is component?
+## What is a component?

-A component is a piece of code that has its own routes, controllers, models, views, middlewares and locals.
+A component is a piece of code that has its own routes, controllers, models, views, middleware and locals.

-## Structure of component
+## The structure of components
-The structure of component are as follow.
+The structure of components is as follows.
 All components should be in `App/Components` folder

 In this example we're going to create helloworld component.
 The structure is as follow.